Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Phenomenology

-A large part of the analysis presented here is influenced by the recent understanding and resolution~\cite{Jang:2019vkm} of why the axial form factors given in Eq.~\eqref{eq:PCAC} violate the PCAC relation between them, a problem that had afflicted all previous lattice calculations~\cite{Rajan:2017lxk}.
-We showed that a much lower energy excited state, with a mass gap much smaller than obtained from $n$-state fits to the two-point nucleon correlator and used in the standard analysis of three-point functions, contributes in the axial channel.
-Including this state, which has a mass consistent with the non-interacting $N(\bm{p}=0) \pi(\bm{p})$ state on the lattice, gives form factors which show much better agreement with the PCAC relation, Eq.~\eqref{eq:PCAC}, and satisfy other consistency checks discussed in Sec.~\ref{sec:AFFconsistency}.
-While the need for including such low-energy multihadron states has, so far, been demonstrated only in the axial and pseudoscalar channels, it behooves us to determine whether they also contribute in other channels.
+A large part of the analysis presented in this work is influenced by the recent understanding and resolution~\cite{Jang:2019vkm} of why the axial form factors calculated in the ``standard'' way do not satisfy the PCAC relation given in Eq.~\eqref{eq:PCAC}, a problem that {afflicts} previous lattice calculations~\cite{Rajan:2017lxk}.
+We show that a much lower energy excited state, with a mass gap much smaller than obtained from $n$-state fits to the two-point nucleon correlator and used in the standard analysis of three-point functions, contributes in the axial channel.
+Including these states in the fits, with masses consistent with the noninteracting $N(\bm{p}=0) \pi(\bm{p})$ and $N(-\bm{p}) \pi(\bm{p})$ states on the lattice, gives form factors that show much better agreement with the PCAC relation, Eq.~\eqref{eq:PCAC}, and satisfy other consistency checks discussed in Sec.~\ref{sec:AFFconsistency}.
+While the need for including such low-energy multihadron states has, so far, been demonstrated only in the axial and pseudoscalar channels, it behooves us to determine whether such multihadron states also contribute in other channels.
 In this paper, we build on the discussion in Ref.~\cite{Jang:2019vkm}, and investigate the dependence of various matrix elements on the spectrum of excited states obtained from different fits.